tomjkidd/simple-hamt/doc/get.md

 The root node is the leftmost node in the image.
 As you move right, the relationship of nodes to their children is indicated by the black lines connecting nodes.
-Fo each node, the children are ordered top-to-bottom, in index order 0, 1, 2, and 3.
+For each node, the children are ordered top-to-bottom, in index order 0, 1, 2, and 3.
 The `:root` and `:sub-hash` nodes are orange, and the `:node` nodes are purple.
 There are black X's to show where missing nodes are, this is what makes `:hash-map` a sparse array.
 Note the four levels of the tree, below the root node.